 Regardless of the information carried by a cookie, it should have been consented to by the user.
 But what makes consent valid?
 And what should be communicated to the user?

 The user must be clearly and objectively informed about the purpose for which their data will be collected.
-Additionally, they must give their explicit consent, or opt-in, by clicking on a notice.
+Additionally, they must give their explicit consent, or opt-in, by clicking on a banner.

 To automate this process, Cookie Notices or Cookie Banners are used.
 They serve to fulfill the sixth principle of the law: transparency.

-#Cookie Banner or Cookie Notice The Cookie Notice is that little pop-up window you can see on most websites nowadays, including when you entered our blog.
+The Cookie Banner is that little pop-up window you can see on most websites nowadays, including when you entered our blog.
 This banner communicates that the site uses cookies.
 Ours says the following:

 "Take control of your privacy.
 Our site uses cookies to enhance navigation."
 Then, there are two links: Privacy Policy and Terms of Use.
 Right after, there's a button for you to view your privacy options and an "accept" button, indicating that you agree to the use of your data.